simplykapoor/teched2022-IN260/exercises/ex3/README.md

 [Check the SAP Process Automation inbox](ex24)

 ## Summary

 At the end of the third part of the tutorial, you should have tested your overall integration scenario.

-Next we will reply the test to proof the exactzly once delivery.
+Next we will replay the test to proof the exactly once delivery.
 Continue to - [Exercise 4](/exercises/ex4)